Lastaapps/menza-backend/README.md

 # Menza backend

 This backend is responsible for handling dishes rating in the [Menza CTU](https://github.com/Lastaapps/menza) Android app.

+This BE is meant primarily for CTU menzas, but if you want to use it for another purposes, just host it yourself or start an issue here.

 ## About

 The BE supports dish rating and dish sold out.
 It resets every midnight European time.
 It is written in the way, that any menza can be supported,